Notice: This is an archived and unmaintained page. For current information, please browse astrobiology.nasa.gov.

-Dr. Mary A. Voytek took charge of NASA’s Astrobiology Program on September 15, 2008, as Senior Scientist for Astrobiology in the Science Mission Directorate at NASA HQ.
-In addition to managing the Core and Strategic Astrobiology Programs, Mary Voytek has been at the forefront of adapting strategies to support astrobiology research at NASA in order to address some of the most innovative and groundbreaking advances in this rapidly progressing field.
-Advancements like the Research Coordination Networks have helped to bring further opportunities for collaboration across the many scientific disciplines required to answer outstanding questions in astrobiology, from the origin of life to the potential for biology on other worlds in the Universe.
+Former Senior Scientist for NASA’s Astrobiology Program in the Science Mission Directorate at NASA HQ, Dr. Mary A. Voytek began her tenure on September 15, 2008.
+In addition to managing the Core and Strategic Astrobiology Programs, Mary Voytek worked at the forefront of adapting strategies to support astrobiology research at NASA in order to address some of the most innovative and groundbreaking advances in a rapidly progressing field.
+Advancements like the Research Coordination Networks helped to bring further opportunities for collaboration across the many scientific disciplines required to answer outstanding questions in astrobiology, from the origin of life to the potential for biology on other worlds in the Universe.